Microsoft/BotBuilder-Location/README.md

 Navigate to the [C#](/CSharp) or [Node.js](/Node) folder and follow the guide to add the control to your Bot Framework bot.

 ## Examples
-The examples demostrate different location selection scenarios supported by the Bing location control.
+The examples show different location selection scenarios supported by the Bing location control.

 ### Address selection with single result returned